spencertipping/wumber/design/model-dsl.md

 I'm not sure whether it's possible to make an argument like "the view can only accommodate N lines, so we only have to do f(N) work" -- but if we can, that would be awesome.

+A modeling DSL would be targeted at the first two points above.
+The idea is that it's a declarative numerical structure that compiles quickly, has low library overhead, and could be compiled quickly using JIT.